-My name is Cathy Testa and I live in the Broad Brook section of East Windsor, Connecticut and have been blogging on this site for 10 years.
+My name is Cathy Testa and I live in the Broad Brook section of East Windsor, Connecticut and have been blogging on this site for over 10 years.
 It started with my passion of growing everything in patio pots and container gardens.
 It is my style of gardening, a passion, and it feeds my soul.

-After finishing my two-year degree at UConn, I opened up a small business after gaining some experience at local nurseries and a landscape install business with the goal to install container gardens.
+After finishing my two-year degree at UCONN, I opened up a small business after gaining some experience at local nurseries and a landscape install business with the goal to install container gardens.
 It lead to many things.
 I created landscape designs for homeowners for a while (without installs).
 That was the days before GPS devices were invented, and I remember getting lost many times trying to find homes to review my landscape designs with them.

 But creating landscape designs, while involved the love and study of plants, really wasn’t my passion.
 I loved doing container gardens.
 Landscape designs took a lot of time and I, being a very thorough person, probably overdid it at times.
 I believe my clients were very pleased and appreciated my work, but it was not my true calling.

 I wanted to work on installing container gardens for store front businesses and homes and that was my focus.
 It led to a suggestion to hold patio pot parties at people’s homes.
 It was a cousin who suggested the idea and offered to host my first “Cathy T Container Garden Party” at her house 10 years ago.

 Let’s just say, it was a complete success because people attending the workshops learned tips and techniques from me from the plants’ perspective, about soils and how they work in a pot, about the importance of drainage and fertilizing.
 Additionally, due to my love of plants, I would go over all the plants in great deal at the workshop and I have new themes every year to keep with the times and make it a continued expanding education about plants for my attendees.
 How plants grew, what they needed, and especially their design features are all covered to this day at my various workshops.